grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ### How long does it take to review a submission?

-- We're not able to give an estimate at this time, though we're constantly working on improving the time it takes to review a plugin.
-We have provided an optional [provisioning](./provide-provisioning.md) process to speed up reviews.
+- We're not able to give an estimate at this time, though we're constantly working to improve the time it takes to review a plugin.
+Providing a [provisioned](./provide-provisioning.md) test environment can drastically speed up your review.

 ### Can I decide a date when my plugin will be published?